 Additionally, Jemena is currently reviewing the tender responses following the request for tender for the remediation construction contract.

 Information for residents

 Jemena is committed to engaging with the local community about the project.
 Jemena has held four community drop-in information sessions at different stages of the project, which have provided an opportunity for the local community to learn more about the project.
 The most recent drop-in session was held in November 2017 and provided information about the preferred remediation strategy which is the installation of a hydraulic control system to cap and contain the contamination at the site.

 In June 2014 we sent our first project newsletter to around 1,000 neighbouring residents and businesses.
-Follow-up letters were sent in November 2014, August 2015 and March 2016.
+Follow-up letters and newsletters have been provided to the community.
 Copies of the community letters can be viewed here:

 If you haven’t already, we invite you to register your contact details with us using the email address below to help us better direct future project information.
 We will maintain your privacy and only use your details to contact you.

 To receive updates about the project please email your contact details to firstname.lastname@example.org.